liisaratsep/TransformerTTS/bhlt2022/index.md

 for many languages, the methodology of Estonian text-to-speech synthesis has not been revised for neural methods.
 This paper evaluates the quality of Estonian text-to-speech with Transformer-based models using different language-specific data processing steps.
 Additionally, we conduct a human evaluation to show how well these models can learn the patterns of Estonian pronunciation, given different amounts of training data and varying degrees of phonetic information.
+Our error analysis shows that using a simple multi-speaker approach can significantly decrease the number of pronunciation errors, while some information can also be helpful to a smaller extent.

 ## 🎧 Evaluation samples